pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 ## Problems

 There is currently a gap in _communicating target platform details to the build system_.
-While a build system like autoconf or CMake may support cross-platform compilation, and a project may be able to cross-compile binary artefacts, invocation of a `pyproject.toml` build hook typically assumes that the platform running the build will be the platform that ultimately runs the Python
+While a build system like Meson or CMake may support cross-platform compilation, and a project may be able to cross-compile binary artefacts, invocation of a `pyproject.toml` build hook typically assumes that the platform running the build will be the platform that ultimately runs the Python